CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 Below, in the top-left panel we compare the individual terminal velocity formulas for Chen2022 [Chen2022](@cite), SB2006 [SeifertBeheng2006](@cite) and data from [Gunn1949](@cite).
 In the top-right panel, we compare bulk number weighted [ND] and mass weighted [M] terminal velocities for both formulas integrated over the size distribution from SB2006 [SeifertBeheng2006](@cite).
 We also show the mass weighted terminal velocity from the 1-moment scheme.
-In the bottom panels we compare number-weighted (left) and mass-weighted (right) terminal velocities for the original parameterization of SB2006 [SeifertBeheng2006](@cite) with and without limited distribution shape factor $\lambda_r$, as well as the modifed parameterzation given by eq. (\ref{eq:sb_modifiedterminalvelocity}).
+In the bottom panels we compare number-weighted (left) and mass-weighted (right) terminal velocities for the parameterization of SB2006 [SeifertBeheng2006](@cite) (the adjusted equation (\ref{eq:sb_modifiedterminalvelocity})) with and without limited distribution shape factor $\lambda_r$.
 ```@example
 include("plots/TerminalVelocityComparisons.jl")
 ```